het-tanis/prolug-labs/Linux-Labs/211-setting-up-rsyslog-with-tls/step1/text.md

 Your team has determined that they need to centralize logging in the environment.
 This is a Security Technical Implementation Guide (STIG) for government systems.
-But, in your case, it's just a good practice and your team has been losing remediation time by not being able to see logs on systems until after the systems are back up.

 Your previous setup of rsyslog did not encrypt the traffic between systems and was called out in a red team finding.
 You know that TLS can be set up, but your organization doesn't have a PKI infrastructure.

-Verify that rsyslog is installed and running on both systems.

 Setup the certificates